-You will then click on the Type drop-down menu.
-Find which type the application you are trying to copy is.
+Next click on the Type drop-down menu.
+Find the type of application you are trying to copy.
 The application in our example is a Planning application.

 You are then able to specify what the prefix of the copied application will be.
 We chose “STND_” to signify the copied application is on a non-lagged calendar year, or a standard calendar year.
 For example, the month of March is period 3 for a standard calendar year.

-Once you click OK, you can now go back to your Target Applications and find your new prefixed target application.
+Once you click OK, go back to your Target Applications.
+Find your new prefixed target application.
 As seen below, the dimension details are the same for both.

 Conversely, in the STND_CB_2 application, March will be mapped to target period month 3.
 When loading files for locations with the target applications “STND_CB_2” and “CB_2”, both will be able to load to March but have that file go to its respective target period month.